 I don't think anyone is surprised that I not only tried a skort that was offered by Chico's but that I also loved the fit.
 Chico's fits me in general, quite well.
-This skort is available in a few different colors (though the summer colors are on clearance and being discontinued) and sizes 0-20/22.
+This skort is no longer available but the page is still up for product detail.
 I ordered it in my usual size 2 in Chico's.

 The only problem with this skort is the pockets.
 The two front pockets are good; they can hold a lot without ruining the fit and will stay in place as you hike up a hill.
 But there are no zipper or velcro pockets to secure items, and if you're doing a seated activity, there's a chance your items will fall out.

-I have had a lot of luck with Zella activewear over the years.
-In fact, this is one of the first brands I checked for a skort, figuring it would be good quality, a good price, and well designed.
-The Zella Taylor Skort is a 16″ length with an elasticized plus drawstring waist, quick-dry recycled fabric, and several colors in sizes XXS-XXL.
+I have had a lot of luck with Zella Activewear over the years.
+This is one of the first brands I checked for a skort, figuring it would be good quality, a good price, and well-designed.
+The Zella Taylor Performance Skort is a 16″ length with an elasticized plus drawstring waist, quick-dry recycled fabric, and several colors in sizes XXS (00)-XXL (20).
 I ordered one in Large.

 The skort performed great.
 The shorts stayed in place through the entire walk; no need to yank them down.
 I liked the fabric which didn't cling and was lightweight.
 However, both the undershorts and the waistband were made out of a heavier fabric that was NOT moisture-wicking.
-By the end of the walk, my waistband and the shorts were soaking with sweat and looked it.
+By the end of the walk, my waistband and shorts were soaking with sweat and looked like it too.